Early Childhood Dance Programs

 Children and their parents/caregivers introduce movement by incorporating singing, musical instruments, and games.
 Held in 6-week sessions.
 Full participation of the adult with the child supports bonding, modeling, language, and movement development through fun and play.

 Creative Movement Ages 3-4

 Early childhood is a time for dancers to be introduced to dance and music concepts primarily through the medium of play-based activities.
-Classes are 30-minutes and are held weekly.
-Dance with Me for Adults and Toddlers (Ages 18 mos.-3 years) classes cover different themes while repeating many of the same concepts.
+Classes are 30 minutes and are held weekly.
 Creative Movement (Ages 3-6) classes are taught in a more progressive style.
-As students progress through each of these programs, they will be gently scaffolded away from needing caregiver support to participating in drop-off classes, trying out basic technical skills that will prepare them for further study in a multitude of dance genres.
+As students progress through each of these programs, they will be gently scaffolded away from needing caregiver support to participating in drop-off classes and trying out basic technical skills that will prepare them for further study in a multitude of dance genres.
 Classes included in the Early Childhood programs are Dance with Me and Creative Movement.

 Children and Teens Programs

 5-7 yr old Ballet/Jazz Combination 30mins ballet/30mins jazz

 5-7 yr old Ballet/Tap Combination 30mins ballet/30min jazz

 7-10 yr old Ballet/Jazz Combination 30mins ballet/30mins jazz